Swan maiden: Video games

-The theme is also explored in modern fantasy video game Heroine's Quest.
+The theme is also explored in the modern fantasy video game Heroine's Quest.

-The eleventh installment of hidden object game series Dark Parables (The Swan Princess and the Dire Tree), published by Eipix mixes the motif of the swan maidens and the medieval tale of The Knight of the Swan.
+The eleventh installment of the hidden object game series Dark Parables (The Swan Princess and the Dire Tree), published by Eipix, mixes the motif of the swan maidens and the medieval tale of The Knight of the Swan.
 The sixteenth installment, Portrait of the Stained Princess, introduces the Knight of Swan himself, enchanted to never reveal his true name to his beloved.

 In the video game LOOM by Lucasfilm, the main character belongs to a tribe of spellcrafters (the weavers) able to switch between human and swan form.
 The spell to become a swan is achieved later in the game.